jstucken/fbprophet/README.md

 Jono's early, rough exerimentation using Facebook Prophet AI to predict stock trends based on past data.
-This might be useful to predict future ex-dividend dates or to backtest to see how well predictions would have performed, but I wouldn't rely on it for stock prices!
-Purely for testing, use at your own risk.
+This might be useful to predict future ex-dividend dates or to backtest to see how well predictions would have performed, but I wouldn't rely on it for accurate stock prices!
+Purely for testing/learning purposes, use at your own risk.

 Based on the open source library here: